 Better decisions and perspective in life makes life “flow, smoothly.”
 More fun, more enjoyment and less “grumpy old man shaking his fist shouting, “Get off of my lawn!”

 For more articles like this, visit the sister site: BeAwesome365.

-This place is paradise.
-Palm trees, coconut drinks, 5 star accommodations, water slides, snorkeling, sun tanned beautiful people, all you can eat buffets and families having a blast together.
+The scene: Atlantis, Bahamas: This place is paradise.
+Palm trees, coconut drinks, 5-star accommodations, water slides, snorkeling, sun tanned beautiful people, all you can eat buffets and families having a blast together.

-So why am I walking around with the sour puss face on and feel like I’m internally com-busting and ready to explode?
+So why am I walking around with a “sour puss face” and feeling like I’m on the edge of internally combusting?

-You see, the mini fridge in the kid’s room only has 2 packs of skittles and I have 4 kids.
-In my room..
-That’s right player, we booked two rooms for this adventure, mom and dad need a trip to paradise as well.
+You see, the mini fridge in the kid’s room only has 2 packs of Skittles yet I have 4 kids.
+In my room… That’s right player, we booked two rooms for this adventure, mom and dad need a trip to paradise as well.
 Anyway, my fridge has M&M’s.

 Now I’m mad.
 “Kids, stop crying and fighting…quit bitching!!”
-I stammered – “We just got here and you guys aren’t worried about the water slides and turtles, you’re worried about who gets goddamn Skittles!!”
+I stammered.
+“We just got here and you guys aren’t worried about the water slides and turtles, you’re worried about who gets goddamn Skittles!!”
 (Grumpy “lawn protecting” old man voice…for sure!)

 “Worry about what’s important!!”

 I was so mad I had to leave the room.